Rankin2000/automa/README.md

 ## Usage
 The tool can be used using the command line.
 Copy the sample to the automa directory.
+The outputted report can be found in the reports directory.
 ```
 python3 automa.py sample
 ```